-- The quality of the Bluetooth connection (and associated audio distortions) depends on the weakest connection of the two connected headsets.
+One of the headsets is out of range.
+The quality of the Bluetooth connection (and associated audio distortions) depends on the weakest connection of the two connected headsets.
 For example, audio distortions may be heard by the wearer of the headset closest to the HearLink/HearLink PLUS transmitter when the second headset is out of the transmitter’s range.

-- The active CODEC (SBC, aptX or aptX-LL) for the HearLink/HearLink PLUS transmitter is determined according to the common denominator for the both headsets.
+One of the headsets is not a BeHear headset.
+The active CODEC (SBC, aptX or aptX-LL) for the HearLink PLUS transmitter is determined according to the common denominator for the both headsets.
 Two BeHear headsets will always operate in aptX-LL mode.
-However, if one of the connected headsets is not a BeHear headset, and it doesn’t support aptX, both headsets will work in SBC mode only.
-(Note: HearLink does not support two connections with the aptX CODEC.
-If paired with two headsets simultaneously it will work in SBC mode only.)
+However, if one of the connected headsets is not a BeHear headset, and it doesn’t support aptX, both headsets will work in the lower quality SBC mode only.

-- It is not recommended to connect two headsets simultaneously to one HearLink/HearLink PLUS and maintain separate smartphone connections for each headset.
-This is due to problems which may arise when the wearer desires to switch the audio stream between his/her phone and HearLink/HearLink PLUS (e.g., for an incoming call from one of the phones).
+Each headset is paired to a different mobile phone.
+It is not recommended to connect two headsets simultaneously to one HearLink PLUS and maintain separate smartphone connections for each headset.
+This is due to problems which may arise when the wearer desires to switch the audio stream between his/her phone and HearLink PLUS (e.g., for an incoming call from one of the phones).

 CES, the world's most influential technology event, will return to Las Vegas, Nevada in January 2022.
 The global stage for innovation, CES convenes the tech industry, giving a global audience access to major brands and startups, as well as the…

 Future Health is an international world class exhibition and conference, organized in association with UKIHMA (the United Kingdom International Healthcare Management Association).
 Alango - BeHear is pleased to participate in this in-person showcase of innovative healthcare products and solutions that…